arifcakiroglu/guidify/README.md

-# GUID
+# guidfy

-Globally unique identifier for nodejs.
+* Globally unique identifier for nodejs.
 I need this sometimes :)